-After a few weeks of wallowing in my sadness, I decided I needed to make some changes and find ways to reconnect with my husband.
+After a few weeks of wallowing in my sadness, I decided I needed to make some changes.
+Finding ways to reconnect with my husband became my priority.
 I knew that this new season of life did not come as a surprise to God.
 I would go to Him for direction as to what our new routine as a married couple should look like in this unfamiliar stage.
-I recalled Jeremiah 33:3, which urges, “Call to Me and I will answer you and tell you great and incomprehensible things you do not know” (HCSB).
-Well, there were a lot of things I did not know.
-Things such as …

 God was faithful and supplied the answers to all my questions.
 With His guidance, I’ve learned a few tips that have helped me implement new routines and find fulfillment in my marriage during this season of life.
 If you’re experiencing the strange quietness of your own empty nest, perhaps you’ll find these tips helpful, too.

-In days gone by, your itineraries were most likely set by combining all your kids’ schedules and then figuring out how to shuffle everyone to their events and take part in their activities.
-Now it’s just the two of you with only two schedules to mesh.
-Sit down one evening and try to come up with a new daily, weekly and monthly routine, adding back in some of the things you did together before the kids came along.
+In days gone by, you most likely set your itineraries by combining all your kids’ schedules and then figuring out how to shuffle everyone to their events and take part in their activities.
+Now the kids are grown, leaving you with only two schedules to mesh.
+Sit down one evening and try to come up with a new daily, weekly and monthly routine.
+Add back in some of the things you did together before the kids came along:

-Our favorite recent “date” was to tackle some yardwork together, stopping for a break to eat sandwiches and relax on our front porch.
+Our favorite recent “date” was to tackle some yard work together.
+We stopped for a break to eat sandwiches and relax on our front porch.
 I made a trip to the local bakery for a sweet treat to share after our lunch.
 It made the chore a little more charming.

 When you and your spouse first met, you were eager to learn all you could about him or her — your true love’s likes, hobbies, thoughts and dreams.
 However, over the years, you may have fallen into a rut and no longer seek to unearth your spouse’s preferences.

 Consider busting up the boredom by getting to know your spouse all over again.
-Spend time together at an eatery, coffeehouse or simply at home on the back deck, asking your spouse to share his or her thoughts on anything from his or her favorite toy growing up to a memorable teacher to one thing he or she has always wanted to try but was afraid to.
+Spend time together at an eatery, coffeehouse, or simply at home on the back deck, asking your spouse to share his or her thoughts on anything.
+From his or her favorite toy growing up to a memorable teacher to one thing he or she has always wanted to try but was afraid to, just ask!

 The empty nest years don’t have to be filled with wistfully longing for the good ol’ days with the kids.
 By adding a little ingenuity and effort, you can build in some habits and routines that will bring you and your spouse closer together.
-Even though your own children may not be joining you each evening for dinner, there is always room at your table for others and — most importantly — for each other.
+Even though your own kids are grown and may not be joining you each evening for dinner, there is always room at your table for others and — most importantly — for each other.